 You are here

-Early modern English drama and prose, early modern affect theory and embodiment studies, queer theory, critical race theory, literary influence of the Bible, and modern film representations of early modern English theatre.
+Early modern English drama and prose, premodern critical race studies, early modern affect theory and embodiment studies, queer theory, book history, cultural materialism, literary influence of the Bible, and modern film representations of early modern English theatre.

 “Pregnant Monarchs, English Protestantism, and The Innocent Usurper.”
 Restoration: Studies in English Literary Culture, 1660-1700.
 40.1.
 Spring 2016.